artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-emptiness.md

 > Does not exist.
 > ~

 You say that particles exist in-and-of-themselves.
-While we can come up with an ontology with objects like particles or wave functions at the bottom, I do not believe that science itself supposes these objects have svabhāva.
-This would be true even if we found a correct grand unified theory.
+While we can come up with a scientific theory with objects like particles or wave functions at the bottom, I do not believe that science itself supposes these objects have svabhāva.
+This would be true even if we found the correct theory of everything.
 It would seem highly tenuous to claim that wave functions inherently exist.
 To the physicist, a wave function is a mathematical tool that describes our observations.
 To say more is to go beyond what empirical science can support.

-Dijon:: I think I'm using _fundamentally exist_ differently than you're using _svabhāva_.
+Dijon:: I think I'm using the term _fundamentally exist_ differently than you're using _svabhāva_.
 When I say something fundamentally exists, I mean it influences reality and it can't be broken into smaller pieces.
-Accordingly, if a wave function completely describes the behaviors we observe, and it can't be replaced by a simpler construct, then I would say it fundamentally exists.
+Accordingly, if a wave function completely describes the behaviors we observe and can't be replaced by a simpler construct, then I would say it fundamentally exists.

-There may be some underlying object or mechanism below the fundamentally existing things, or there may not be.
-By definition, we have no way of knowing.
-The physicist studying the laws of nature is like the programmer reverse-engineering a software libraries' interface without access to the implementation.
-If the implementation acts in a consistent way, then with enough effort, we may be ale to perfectly understand and describe the interface.
-We could predict how it would work in future situations.
-However, we would have no way of knowing anything about the software library besides its observable behavior.
-We could hypothesize about how it is implemented---what the particles are in-and-of-themselves---but we would have no way of validating the hypotheses.

-I'm probably saying the same thing you did when you said any statement about the existence of fundamental objects is a philosophical interpretation, divorced from empirical science.
-However, I fail to see how the term svabhāva can be meaningful to us if it can't be applied to wave functions---it seems like, by definition, it can only apply to things which can't be observed.
-If so, then how could we know if something has svabhāva or not?

-This doesn't mean svabhāva is meaningless.
-If we spoke about the sensation of blue to a citizen of a blueless universe, they wouldn't know what we mean---but that doesn't mean blue isn't a valid concept.
-If svabhāva is like this, then it would require divine revelation to know about.
-In our software analogy, divine revelation is like the library's author telling us unobservable implementation details.

-I don't get the feeling you think svabhāva is a metaphysical implementation detail, which leads me to think I am not understanding what you mean by the term.

 Eurus:: Our discussion reminds me of a passage in _The Feynman Lectures_ about the philosophical implications of quantum mechanics.
 I'll read it: